thegetty/quire-docs/content/documentation/multiformat-output.md

 Manual deploy is ideal if you have a small site or want to run a quick preview.
 Keep in mind, with this option, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify each time you make an update, which may be burdensome if you have a lot of images or larger files.
 For continuous deployment please see [*Continuous Deploy with Netlify*](#continuous-deploy-with-netlify).

+1. When you are ready to launch your project, run `quire site` in your command-line shell.

-1. Navigate to your project and compress the `site` folder.
+2. Navigate to your project in your home directory and compress the `site` folder.

-2. Go to Netlify Drop: [https://app.netlify.com/drop](https://app.netlify.com/drop).
+3. Go to Netlify Drop: [https://app.netlify.com/drop](https://app.netlify.com/drop).
 Make sure you are logged in to your account and then drag-and-drop your compressed `site` folder into the indicated area.

-3. You will be given a default URL to preview your project.
+4. You will be given a default URL to preview your project.
 Rename this URL by navigating to “Site settings” and changing the site name.
 (You also have the option to buy a domain or set-up a domain you already own.)

 If you make further edits to your project and would like to preview them you will need to repeat this process.